thekorn/sourcepoint_unified_cmp/README.md

 _controller = SourcepointController(config: config);
 ```

-in the widget tree, the conset can initially be loaded using the `SourcepointUnifiedCMPBuilder`:
+in the widget tree, the consent can initially be loaded using the `SourcepointUnifiedCMPBuilder`:

 ```dart
 SourcepointUnifiedCMPBuilder(